yardbirdsax/to-sidecar-or-not/README.md

 ## Project Goals

-The primary goal of this project is to determine the pros and cons (from a performance perspective only) of using a sidecar as a means to expose common functionality in heterogenous langauge environments (i.e. places that use more than one language).
-This approach has been proposed as a means to avoid duplicating library code across different langauges.
+The primary goal of this project is to determine the pros and cons (from a performance perspective only) of using a sidecar to expose common functionality in heterogenous language environments (i.e., places that use more than one language).
+This approach has been proposed to avoid duplicating library code across different languages.

-I compare the client side latency when an endpoint is called that uses a local method versus a call out to a sidecar via either REST over HTTP or gRPC over IPC (Unix sockets).
+I compare the client-side latency when an endpoint uses a local method versus a call out to a sidecar via either REST over HTTP or gRPC over IPC (Unix sockets).
 As a side effect, I seek to show how to instrument Go code with Prometheus in ways that give useful insight into the performance of the application.

 ## Project Layout